Conjoint-ly/excel-plugin/README.md

 ### Installation Guide (Windows 10)

-To install the plugin first download the file by selecting ConjointlyExcelPlugin-v2.xlam, then clicking the button Download.
+To install the plugin first <a download href="ConjointlyExcelPlugin-v2.xlam">download the file</a>, then clicking the button Download.

 <img src="GuideImages/download.PNG"/>